-4.0 Reserve is safe, well-maintained and accessible for people of all ages and physical abilities.

-- 4.1 To maintain the Public Rights of Way network in line with national and local standards. - 4.2 To ensure the reserve is kept clean of litter, and safe for public usage.
+- 4.0 Reserve is safe, well-maintained and accessible for people of all ages and physical abilities. - 4.1 To maintain the Public Rights of Way network in line with national and local standards. - 4.2 To ensure the reserve is kept clean of litter, and safe for public usage. - 4.3 To ensure on-site archaeology is preserved.